FAQs

 Your website says you’re sold out of tickets.
 I’m a musician/ dancer/ generally helpful person, can I get a ticket?

-Please do look out for tickets becoming available on the second release date: 7pm UK time on Thursday 3rd October 2024.
+Please do look out for tickets becoming available on the second and third release dates.
 You can also sign up to our mailing list to make sure you’re one of the first to hear when tickets go on sale for next year’s festival

 I’m struggling with costs, can you help?